python-poetry/poetry/docs/cli.md

 * `--dev`: Include development dependencies.
 * `--extras (-E)`: Extra sets of dependencies to include.
 * `--without-hashes`: Exclude hashes from the exported file.
+* `--without-urls`: Exclude source repository urls from the exported file.
 * `--with-credentials`: Include credentials for extra indices.

 ## env